WellthCare

 An ecosystem approach layers additional value on top of standard insurance coverage:

-1. $0 Co-Pay Care Used First: Services like routine prenatal and pediatric visits can be routed through a primary care network with $0 co-pays, reducing upfront out-of-pocket costs and encouraging early and consistent care.
+1. Zero-copay care used first: Services like routine prenatal and pediatric visits can be routed through a primary care network with $0 co-pays, reducing upfront out-of-pocket costs and encouraging early and consistent care.
+WellthCare, a Health-to-Wealth Benefit System where $0-co-pay care pays you back through store rewards and automatic retirement contributions.

-2. Earned Rewards for Preventive Compliance: When an employee (or spouse) completes a prenatal screening or takes their child for a well-visit, the system can automatically verify completion and deposit "free money" into a dedicated spending account (like the WellthCare Store™).
-This turns a clinical obligation into a positive financial action.
+2. Earned rewards for staying on track: When an employee (or spouse) completes a prenatal screening or takes their child for a well-visit, the system can automatically verify completion and deposit "free money" into a dedicated spending account (like the WellthCare Store™).
+This turns a medical task into a positive financial action.

-3. Automatic Wealth Building: Simultaneously, these verified healthy behaviors can trigger automatic contributions to a retirement or pension account.
-This directly links the long-term health of the family to the long-term financial health of the household.
+3. Automatic wealth building: At the same time, these verified healthy behaviors can trigger automatic contributions to a retirement or pension account.
+This links the long-term health of the family to the long-term financial health of the household.

 Compliance and Best Practices for Employers